Seirdy/moac/README.md

 - Go toolchain
 - `make` (tested with GNU Make, `bmake`, and OpenBSD Make)
 - `scdoc` (for building man pages)
+- `git` (optional; for embedding the version number in the binary)

 ```sh
 sudo make install-strip # Install in /usr/local/ by default; set PREFIX to change.
 ```

 To upgrade or reinstall, run the above again; to uninstall, run `sudo make uninstall`

+### Reproducible builds

+Run `make dist-reprod` to build a tarball containing reproducible binaries.
+Binaries should be reproducible for a given Go toolchain; check `.builds/setup-toolchain.sh` to see how to reproduce all the binary artifacts built by the Fedora buildserver (except for the `linux-sanitizers` ones).

 Usage (with three examples)
 ---------------------------